-PHOENIX (Reuters) — When a brass band, mariachi musicians and a folk dancer wearing a dress embroidered with the words “Tu Voto Cuenta” — or “Your Vote Counts” — paraded through her West Phoenix neighborhood, Marizol Moreno came outside in her pajamas to watch.
+PHOENIX (Reuters) — When a brass band, mariachi musicians and a folk dancer wearing a dress embroidered TU VOTO CUENTA — “your vote counts” — paraded through her West Phoenix neighborhood, Marizol Moreno, who had never before voted in a presidential election, came outside in her pajamas to watch.

-Moreno, who was born in California, had never been interested in politics and had never before voted in a presidential election.
-But after her husband, father and several family members got coronavirus, she started to consider going to the polls on Tuesday to vote for Democratic presidential candidate Joe Biden.
+Moreno, who was born in California, had never been interested in politics.
+But after her husband, father and several family members got coronavirus, and enthused by the parade, she decided to go to the polls on Tuesday to vote for Democratic presidential candidate Joe Biden.

-First time presidential voters like Moreno are exactly the kind of people community organizers were trying to reach in the election’s final stretch in Maricopa County, which includes Phoenix and its suburbs, said Tomas Robles, co-executive director of Living United for Change in Arizona (LUCHA).
+People like Moreno and Jiminez are exactly whom community organizers were trying to reach in the election’s final stretch in Maricopa County, which includes Phoenix and its suburbs, said Tomas Robles, co-executive director of Living United for Change in Arizona (LUCHA).